Designer Oscar de la Renta's funeral to be private New York affair

-NEW YORK (This version of the Oct.
-24 story has been corrected to change date of mass to Nov.
+NEW YORK (story corrects date of mass to Nov.
 3 from Nov.
 4)

 Oscar de la Renta, the renowned fashion designer who died on Monday at the age of 82, will be buried at a private funeral in New York early next month.